Oxalate: Physiological effects

 Scanning electron micrograph of the surface of a kidney stone showing tetragonal crystals of weddellite (calcium oxalate dihydrate) emerging from the amorphous central part of the stone; the horizontal length of the picture represents 0.5 mm of the figured original.

-Excess consumption of oxalate-rich foods has been linked to kidney stone formation of metal ions, such as calcium oxalate, a risk factor for kidney stones.
+Excess consumption of oxalate-rich foods has been linked to formation of salts such as calcium oxalate, a risk factor for kidney stones.

-Some fungi of the genus Aspergillus produce oxalic acid.

 As a ligand for metal ions

 Oxalate also forms coordination compounds where it is sometimes abbreviated as ox.
 It is commonly encountered as a bidentate ligand.
 When the oxalate chelates to a single metal center, it always adopts the planar conformation.
 As a bidentate ligand, it forms a 5-membered MC2O2 ring.
 An illustrative complex is potassium ferrioxalate, K3[Fe(C2O4)3].
 The drug oxaliplatin exhibits improved water solubility relative to older platinum-based drugs, avoiding the dose-limiting side-effect of nephrotoxicity.
 Oxalic acid and oxalates can be oxidized by permanganate in an autocatalytic reaction.
 One of the main applications of oxalic acid is rust-removal, which arises because oxalate forms water-soluble derivatives with the ferric ion.